-FUNDING AREAS: Home based medical care, community healthcare, nursing care, dental care, underserved patients, access to care
+FUNDING AREAS: Home-based medical care, community healthcare, nursing care, dental care, underserved patients, access to care

-PROFILE: The VNA Foundation focuses exclusively in the Chicago metropolitan area and is passionate about supporting nonprofit organizations that offer home-based and community-based healthcare to the region’s medically underserved.
+PROFILE: Established in 1980, the VNA Foundation focuses exclusively in the Chicago metropolitan area and is passionate about supporting nonprofit organizations that offer home-based and community-based healthcare to the region’s medically underserved.
 Originally known as the Visiting Nurse Association of Chicago, it was founded as an organization that employed its own nurses and other health professionals to provide health care to the underprivileged.
 However, the VNA Foundation no longer provides direct nursing services.
 Direct services ended in 1995, and the group transformed into a private foundation in 1998.
 Today, the funder aims to “support home- and community-based health services for the medically underserved in the Chicago metropolitan area.”
 Grantmaking areas of interest are home-based medical care, community healthcare, nursing care, dental care, underserved patients, and access to care.

 Many foundation grants range between $15,000 and $80,000 in size.
 View a list of past grantees and amounts on the funder’s grants search page.
 The Chicago area counties of Cook, DuPage, Kane, Lake, Will, and McHenry are of particular interest to the VNA Foundation.
 The foundation understands that health needs are often critical and urgent, so it distributes grants at least four times annually.
 VNA’s staff and board also realize that some nonprofit outcomes are easier to measure than others.
 Examples of measurable outcomes that the foundation looks for include decreased rates of emergency room visits, decreased rates of hemoglobin levels in diabetic patients, and increases in the number of children receiving counseling after trauma.

-The VNA Foundation is open to unsolicited inquires and proposal ideas, and Letters of Intent are submitted online through a Grants Management System.
-You can find a conveniently accessible list of quarterly deadlines for Letters of Intent and Proposals on the foundation website.
-Multi-year grants are rare, but not totally out of the question.
+The VNA Foundation is open to unsolicited inquires and proposal ideas, and letters of intent are submitted online through a grants management system.
+Grantseekers can find a list of quarterly deadlines for letters of intent and proposals on the foundation website.
+Multi-year grants are rare, but not out of the question.
 Direct general inquiries to the staff at 312-214-1521 or via email at firstname.lastname@example.org.